lastorel/pytion/README.md

 Create new integration and get your Notion API Token at notion.so -> [here](https://www.notion.com/my-integrations)

-Invite your new integration 'manager' to your Notion workspace or particular pages.
+Invite your new integration 'manager' to your pages or databases.

 `from pytion import Notion; no = Notion(token=SOME_TOKEN)`